U.S. Speakers and Artists Program

-The ARS Speaker and video-conferencing program provides U.S. Embassies a tool to better explain American perspectives with independent American experts who participate in lectures, seminars, workshops, representational events, and conferences with African publics.
-These exchanges allow for a better understanding of American society, its values and opinions.
+U.S. Embassies use Africa Regional Services (ARS) U.S. Speaker and Artist Program to explain American perspectives on a wide range of topics using independent American experts who participate in lectures, seminars, workshops, events, and conferences with African publics.
+These exchanges promote a better understanding of American values and policies.

 ARS programs speakers in two formats:

 - In-person, by traveling to specific locations in Africa.

 ARS U.S. speakers and artists help U.S. Embassies meet U.S. foreign policy goals through public diplomacy.
 Speakers come from a variety of backgrounds such as business, health, education, journalism, and other fields.
 Artists come from dance, music, storytelling, and other professions.
 ARS funds the programs and ensures the logistics for participating speakers and artists.

 Interested in applying to ARS U.S. Speakers and Artists program?

 It’s an open competition for U.S. citizen individuals to submit a statement of interest (SOI) to be considered for a small grant as a guest speaker or artist to conduct outreach activities that enhance the understanding of the United States in sub–Saharan Africa.
 The submission of the SOI is the first step in a two-step process.
 Applicants must first submit a concise one-page statement of interest designed to clearly communicate their area of expertise, credentials, and language ability and attach a CV or resume.

 The purpose of the SOI is to allow applicants to submit their credentials for consideration of inclusion on ARS’ roster of available speakers who will collaborate with U.S. embassies and consulates in sub-Saharan Africa to reach target audiences.